 Biography

-His works explore our humanity through different themes such as language, dance, childhood, spirituality, and rhythm.
+His works explore our humanity through various aspects such as language, dance, childhood, spirituality, and rhythm.
 He draws inspiration from ancient philosophies, cosmology and prehistoric origin myths.

-His paintings always begin with abstract and very physical gestures.
-In painting he has always naturally gravitated towards the line.
-The line serves him as a starting point that allows him to investigate the intersection between drawing and painting.
+He always begins his paintings with abstract and very physical gestures, naturally graviting towards the line.
+It is a starting point that allows him to investigate the intersection between drawing and painting.
 He pursued this further into sculpture, and sought to explore the material limits of paper.
-This is reflected both aesthetically and in his technique, in the materials he uses and how he applies them onto the surface.
-He manipulates the paper first by carefully destroying it with his hands and then he rebuilds it by creating a skeletal structure through collaged paper.
+This is reflected both aesthetically and technically, in the materials he uses and how he applies them onto the surface.
+First, he manipulates the paper by carefully destroying it with his hands and then he rebuilds it by creating a skeletal structure through collaged paper.
 The result is a 3 dimensional sculptural object with a textured and layered surface.

 He currently lives and works in Manhattan, NY.